3. What is Schema

 15. What is dictionary cache ?

-Dictionary cache is information about the database objects stored in a
+Dictionary cache is information about the database objects stored in

 data dictionary table.